 Even if a cat has recovered from the wild feline herpesvirus, herpes is forever.
 Queens that are carriers of herpes will have recurrent flare-ups of both respiratory and reproductive issues.
 Once a cat gets herpes it remains in the nerves and is always carried by the cat.

-The biggest issue in catteries is when new breeding genetics that are carriers introduce the wild herpesvirus to our unvaccinated and unprotected cats.
+The biggest issue in catteries is when new breeding genetics that are carriers introduce the wild feline herpesvirus to our unvaccinated and unprotected cats.
+Feline herpesvirus is contagious to other cats.
 If the herd immunity is low and herpes is introduced into the cattery with a carrier male or queen, wild herpes virus is then established in your adults and goes through the cattery.
-At that point, we have to manage herpes back out of our genetically superior queens.
+At that point, we have to manage herpes in cats back out of our genetically superior queens.

 Feline Herpesvirus During Pregnancy